DevAkaya/Elysium/Draft PREVIEW/Chapter/Chapter 1.md

 (Picture of Stellaris)
   ![[ab5akk5xucfcmg3slcs5.png]]

 Millions, of citizens across the star system known as The Stellar System as part of their usual routine switch on their fusion lens.
-These are revolutionary eye contacts that allow Alterrans near full immersion into a technological world where many fulfill their wildest dreams, but before they do; a lot of them get their daily dose of Stellaris' largest influencer..
-Elena
+These are revolutionary eye contacts that allow Alterrans near full immersion into a technological world where many fulfill their wildest dreams, but before they do; a lot of them get their daily dose of Stellaris' largest influencer… Elena

 “Right, let's get to work” Exclaimed Elena.
-The camera crew hustles and gets the place ready for her daily stream; Elena suspended 117 stories above the ground in her flat can’t help but gaze at the beautiful view her fans witness alongside her natural beauty and personality.
+The camera crew hustles and gets the place ready for her daily stream; Elena suspended 117 stories above the ground in her flat can’t help but gaze at the beautiful view her fans witness daily alongside her natural beauty and personality.
 ‘Hey, Christiane?
-Wanna tell me what’s so interesting about that wall you’ve chosen?’
-Elena was very unamused.
-The frightened camera operator turns to head her head to Elena and mutters, ‘you in front of that wall is enough…’
+Care to tell me what’s so interesting about that wall you’ve chosen?’
+Elena was very unamused, prompting the frightened camera operator turns her head reluctantly to Elena and mutter, ‘you in front of that wall is enough…’

-Elena tosses her hair walking to it saying, “Aww, you’re a sweet girl.
+ Elena *(rolling her eyes)* tosses her hair walking to spot, with confidence exclaims, “Aww, you’re a sweet girl.
 Also true, but wrong.
 Simple is boring, the secret is the perfect angle.
 See?
-No distractions, no moving ships in orbit; just me and my one billion fans.”
+No distractions, no moving ships in orbit; just me… and my one billion fans.”